Choosing the Right Razor for a Clean, Smooth & Comfortable Shave

 The reality is that single-blade razors will only cut hairs that are at the surface of the skin, while multiple-blade razors are designed to shave closer.
 The first blade will get the process started as it cuts the hair at the surface and gently lifts it from the skin for the next blade to cut that hair further down.
 As each blade is very slightly closer to the skin, any following blades with continue this process, and therefore give a closer and cleaner shave.

 Remember too that your skin is soft, and while you shave (even gently) your skin will be pushed between the individual blades of your razor.
 So, multiple-blade razors can be better as the pressure is spread out more evenly over the skin.
 This means they reduce the chance of skin irritation, and nick and cuts.
+According to Science Focus, it is worthwhile using multi-bladed razors, but whether 3, 5, or even 7 blades is best will depend on what feels most comfortable for you.

 2. Should I buy a razor with a lubricating strip?